Xieruixii/BGP-Baseline/Artemis/README.md

 ## Installation Steps (Linux)

-We deployed successfully artemis on a microk8s instance in Ubuntu 18 LTS.
+First should deploy artemis on a microk8s instance in Ubuntu 18 LTS.
 To install it yourself you can follow this steps:

 ### 1. Download and install microk8s (includes helm3 addon)